 - Supporting materials (optional but if included—5 copies): Could include advisee feedback, academic advising-related projects (printed or electronic), and other relevant materials

-- The complete application packed must be submitted to Kathy Davis, Academic Advisement Center, University Hall 109.
-To be considered, application packets must be received no later than Friday, January 24 at 5:00 p.m. on Friday, February 13.
+- The complete application packet must be submitted to Kathy Davis, Academic Advisement Center, University Hall 109.
+To be considered, application packets must be received no later than 5:00 p.m. on Friday, February 13.
 Application packets will not be returned.

 *If selected as the award recipient, additional materials will be required for state (MACADA) and/or national (NACADA) recognition consideration and may include requested attendance at the conference of consideration.
 Additional materials may include the following:

 - Statement of current area of study and career goals

 - Two letters of recommendation from University officials, with one being from an instructor in your field of study

 - Post-conference reflection statement

 - The selection committee will be comprised of four Academic Advising Council members (two staff members and two faculty members) and a previous award winner.